 A late arrival in Paris and we wanted to eat local.
-I had a hankering for Cambodian but there was none of that going on near us so we chose L’Aubergeade on the basis that it looked like a friendly.
+I had a hankering for Cambodian but there was none of that going on near us so we chose L’Aubergeade on the basis that it looked like a friendly place.
 Good instincts.

 The menu is nose to tail rustic French stuff.
 Up front James chose veal head and I chose mushrooms but what’s this?
 A sinister amount of egg on the mushroom meaning we had to swap plates.
 I have to say that eating tête de veau isn’t something I’ll do again in a hurry.
 The meaty bits were ok but the gluey bits were … gluey.
 No amount of piquant sauce could hide that fact.
 But if you’re an aficianado of that kind of thing I guess you’ll have booked a table already.